creold/illustrator-scripts/md/Artboard.md

 * {d} - current date (YYYYMMDD)
 * {fn} - filename without extension
 * {n} - the current name to be replaced in "Find & Replace"

+The Find & Replace supports [regular expression symbols](https://cheatography.com/davechild/cheat-sheets/regular-expressions/).
+Example: to remove numbers in names, enter `\d` in Find and keep Replace blank.
+To replace spaces with another character: enter `\s+` in Find and the your symbol in Replace.

 > **Note**
 > If you want to change the number of rows, change the CFG `rows: 5` in the script file and the same value in `listHeight: 5 * 32`.
 In `precision: 0` sets the number of decimal places for height and width of artboards and objects.